Unraveling SloppyLemming’s operations across South Asia

 SloppyLemming is the cryptonym given by Cloudforce One to this threat actor, which aligns with the adversary OUTRIDER TIGER tracked by CrowdStrike.
 The actor predominantly relies on open source adversary emulation frameworks, such as Cobalt Strike, Havoc, and others.
 Based on Cloudflare’s visibility, the actor predominantly targets within Asia.
 Pakistan is a primary target for SloppyLemming; however, the actor also routinely targets Bangladesh, Indonesia, Sri Lanka, China, and Nepal.
 Targeted sectors predominantly consist of government entities within Pakistan.

 SloppyLemming extensively uses credential harvesting as a means to gain access to targeted email accounts within organizations that provide intelligence value to the actor.
 Throughout our research, Cloudforce One has been able to replicate the actor’s credential harvesting chain.
-Through our unique visibility, we have also obtained actor-side tools that help facilitate the creation of malicious Workers used in credential harvesting operations, and a utility to collect emails from compromised accounts.
+Through our unique visibility, we have also obtained actor-side tools that help facilitate the creation of malicious Workers used in credential harvesting operations, and a utility to collect emails from compromised accounts

 First, SloppyLemming operators will craft a phishing email that is likely tailor-made for the target to ensure a higher degree of success in the user clicking a malicious link.
 An example draft phishing email obtained by Cloudforce One can be found below: